nullivex/apx/README.md

 to make configuration and two-way communication a breeze.

-APX is built to be test friendly out of the box and comes with a `testing` setting in the configuration that will use mock services and increase testing speed.
+APX is built to be test friendly out of the box and comes with a `testing` mode in the configuration that will use mock services and increase testing speed.

 ## Why